Average San Diego County gas price records largest increase since 2015

 There may be "some relief" in November when stations are again allowed to sell winter-blend gas which is cheaper to produce, Shupe told City News Service.

-The national average price rose for the eighth consecutive day following a 98-day streak of decreases totaling $1.342, increasing 1.8 cents to $3.765.
-It has risen 9.1 cents over the past eight days, including 2.2 cents Tuesday.
+The national average price rose for the ninth consecutive day following a 98-day streak of decreases totaling $1.342, increasing 1.7 cents to $3.782.
+It has risen 10.8 cents over the past nine days, including 1.8 cents Wednesday.